“I learned it from you, Mom.“

 Christina Crawford is played by Mara Hobel (young) and by Diana Scarwid (adult).
 The highly quotable screenplay is the work of Perry, Yablans, Robert Getchell, and Tracy Hotchner.
 The executive producers were Christina’s husband, David Koontz, and Terence O’Neill, Dunaway’s then-boyfriend and soon-to-be husband.
 The film was made by Paramount Pictures, the only one of the major studios for which Crawford had never appeared in a feature film.

 The film was a commercial success, despite mixed reviews from film critics.
 Roger Ebert wrote:

 “Dunaway does not chew scenery.
 She starts neatly at each corner of the set in every scene and swallows it whole, costars and all.”

-Dunaway’s over-the-top performance brought her a Best Actress nomination by The NY Film Critics and National Film Critics Association.
-She felt she was certain to get an Academy Award nomination.
-She tied with Bo Derek in Tarzan The Ape Man for Worst Actress at the Razzies that year.
+Dunaway’s over-the-top performance brought her a Best Actress nomination by The New York Film Critics Association and National Film Critics Association.
+She felt she was certain to get an Academy Award nomination, but she was sadly disappointed the morning the Oscar noms were announced.
+Instead, Dunaway tied with Bo Derek in Tarzan The Ape Man for Worst Actress at the Razzies that year.